Barrister-at-Law

 Employees, workers and individuals can instruct Christopher directly as a direct access barrister.
 He provides expert employment law advice, drafts pleadings, prepares witness statements and represents you at Employment Tribunal hearings and appeals.

-Employers, companies and organisations can instruct Christopher directly to defend Employment Tribunal claims, advise on employment law compliance, and handle commercial disputes — accessing specialist barrister expertise from the outset.
+Employers, companies and organisations can instruct Christopher directly as a direct access employment barrister to defend Employment Tribunal claims, advise on employment law compliance, and manage litigation strategy — accessing specialist barrister expertise from the outset.

 Providing clear written opinions, advices on evidence, and strategic guidance on litigation risk — helping clients make informed decisions before committing to proceedings.